rexposadas/simulate-archive/README.md

 ### Why simulate

-Unit and integration test, often run for a very limited amount of time.
-They are not very good detecting issues that may arise from long usage of your API.
+Unit and integration test run for a very limited amount of time.
+They are not very good at detecting issues which may arise from long usage of your API.
 These issues are performance degradation and data corruption.

 ### Things you can do with this simulator